 Target Audience: The Early Career Seminar for Women Faculty is designed for women physicians and scientists with an appointment at an AAMC member school of medicine, with a minimum of two years of experience (from the date of the seminar) as an Assistant Professor.
+Instructors will be considered based upon experience.
 Generally, this seminar is designed for women faculty who have held an academic appointment at a school of medicine for 8 years or less.